Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Methodology

-\subsection{Models and hyperparameters}
+\subsection{Models and Hyperparameters}

-We examined a variety of state-of-the-art LLMs and their predecessors, both proprietary and open-source: GPT-[3.5, \textbf{4o}], Claude [3 Haiku, \textbf{4 Sonnet}], Gemini [1.5, 2.0, \textbf{2.5}] Flash, Qwen 2.5-[7B, \textbf{72B}] Instruct Turbo, Llama [3.2 3B, 11B, 90B, 4 Scout 17B-16E, \textbf{4 Maverick 17B-128E}] (frontier models of each family are in \textbf{bold}).
-In addition, we tested two reasoning models, one proprietary---OpenAI o3, and one open-source---DeepSeek-R1.
-Each model was prompted at its default temperature, with both direct and chain-of-thought prompting \citep[CoT;][]{wei_chain--thought_2022} .
+We examined a variety of state-of-the-art LLMs and their predecessors as of May 2025, both proprietary and open-source: GPT-[3.5, \textbf{4o}], Claude [3 Haiku, \textbf{4 Sonnet}], Gemini [1.5, 2.0, \textbf{2.5}] Flash, Qwen 2.5-[7B, \textbf{72B}] Instruct Turbo, Llama [3.2 3B, 11B, 90B, 4 Scout 17B-16E, \textbf{4 Maverick 17B-128E}] (frontier models of each family are in \textbf{bold}).
+We also tested two reasoning models, one proprietary---OpenAI o3, and one open-source---DeepSeek-R1.
+Since then, we have updated our primary evaluations to include \textbf{GPT-5.4}, \textbf{Claude 4.6 Sonnet}, and \textbf{Gemini 3 Flash}.
+Models were prompted at default temperature, with both direct and chain-of-thought \citep[CoT;][see Appendix \ref{app:prompts_1} for prompts]{wei_chain--thought_2022}.
 For reasoning models, the default medium reasoning effort was used.
-For each model and prompt type, we collected $n = 30$ runs of the 40-round hiring game from Section \ref{method:setup}, with the order of jobs shuffled each run.
-Prompts are in Appendix \ref{app:prompts_1}.
+For each model and prompt type, we collected $n = 30$ runs of the 40-round hiring process, with the order of jobs shuffled each run.